Regina B. Heldrich Science Building Tech Room (205)

 For more information see: Douglass Campus Network Information

-Please don't hold workorders open to wait for the user to confirm things are working.
-If you believe you have resolved the problem, simply close the workorder, and include a description in the log entry of what you did to resolve the problem.
-The user will receive the log entry as an email, and can always click the link in the email to re-open the work order if the problem persists.
+Please don't hold REQUESTs open to wait for the user to confirm things are working.
+If you believe you have resolved the problem, simply close the REQUEST, and include a description in the log entry of what you did to resolve the problem.
+The user will receive the log entry as an email, and can always click the link in the email to re-open the REQUEST if the problem persists.

 SAS Computer Support charges Non-SAS departments for support services.
-When handling work orders with "(Non SAS)" in the department name, it is imperative that you follow these procedures:
+When handling REQUESTs with "(Non SAS)" in the department name, it is imperative that you follow these procedures:

-These departments have been instructed to place a separate workorder for each computer that needs service, and in addition, the serial number field needs to be accurate.
-(This will be our internal # for billing purposes) If the serial number has not been filled out correctly, make sure you update this information when you complete the workorder.
+These departments have been instructed to place a separate REQUEST for each computer that needs service, and in addition, the serial number field needs to be accurate.
+(This will be our internal # for billing purposes) If the serial number has not been filled out correctly, make sure you update this information when you complete the REQUEST.

-Since we will bill these departments by the hour, you need to complete the "Work Completed" hours field, in the Workorder system, a accurately as possible, following these simple rules:
+Since we will bill these departments by the hour, you need to complete the "Work Completed" hours field, in the REQUEST system, a accurately as possible, following these simple rules:

 Travel time is included in the total amount of hours

-- Billing is done in half-hour increments with a minimum of 1 hour per workorder
+- Billing is done in half-hour increments with a minimum of 1 hour per REQUEST

-The total amount of hours needs to be a reasonable figure that indicates actual work done to complete the workorder.
+The total amount of hours needs to be a reasonable figure that indicates actual work done to complete the REQUEST.

 Please remember to be as professional as possible when working in these departments.
 Keep in mind that these departments are paying us for service, which increases our responsibility to avoid mistakes or errors.

-- PCs: When setting up a new PC, make sure the primary user’s local Windows username matches the user’s Novell account.
-In most cases the Novell username will be in the format [firstinitial+lastname].
-For example, Henry Rutgers would be "HRUTGERS".
-If you are unsure please check with the Novell administrator for the department’s name context.
+- PCs: When setting up a new PC, make sure the primary user’s local Windows username matches the user’s Net ID.

 PC Setup Checklist: